anarchivist/nyac-2014-presentation/presentation.md

 # Increased Access {.takahashi}

 <div role="note" class="note">
-We'll first talked about increased access and the network effects that DPLA participation provides to its partners.
+We'll first talk about increased access and the network effects that DPLA participation provides to its partners.
 </div>

 ------------------